AlexDeusov/MTQP-test/README.md

 Multithreading test task.

 Once per minute are going the JSON reading, using Jackson JSON converts to Bid objects.
-By bid type objects distribute to queues if they have not been there yet.
+By the bid type objects distribute to queues if they have not been there yet.
-If queue's head present it polls and going to new thread for logging.
+If the queue's head is present it polls and going to a new thread for logging.